Montserrat: Sea

 Ferry service to the island was provided by the Jaden Sun Ferry.
 It ran from Heritage Quay in St. John's, Antigua and Barbuda to Little Bay on Montserrat.
 The ride was about an hour and a half and operated five days a week.

 This service stopped in 2020 due to being financially unsustainable and the only access to Montserrat now is by air.

 Demographics

-The 1997 eruption lead to a dramatic decrease in population.
+The 1997 eruption led to a dramatic decrease in population.

 Montserrat had a population of 7,119 in 1842.

 The island had a population of 5,879 (according to a 2008 estimate).
 An estimated 8,000 refugees left the island (primarily to the UK) following the resumption of volcanic activity in July 1995; the population was 13,000 in 1994.
 The 2011 Montserrat census indicated a population of 4,922.
 In early 2016, the estimated population had reached nearly 5,000 primarily due to immigration from other islands.